Modeling the Multi-Wavelength Afterglow of Short Gamma-Ray Bursts with a Plateau Phase: acknowledgements

 \section{acknowledgements}

+We thank the anonymous referee for helpful comments and suggestions.
 This study was supported by the National Natural Science Foundation of China (Grant Nos.
 12233002, 12573051 and 12273113), by the National Key R\&D Program of China (2021YFA0718500), and by the Major Science and Technology Program of Xinjiang Uygur Autonomous Region (No. 2022A03013-1).
 YFH also acknowledges the support from the Xinjiang Tianchi Program.
 JJG acknowledges support from the Youth Innovation Promotion Association (2023331).
 This work made use of data supplied by the UK Swift Science Data Center at the University of Leicester.